tddl2017/tddl2017.github.io/index.markdown

 # TOPICS OF INTEREST

-- We will invite papers that pertain to the workshop theme including but not limited to:
+We invite papers that pertain to the workshop theme including but not limited to:

 - Diachronic analysis of language
 - Time-aware Information Retrieval for Digital Libraries
 - Time-aware Recommender Systems for Digital Libraries